Skip to Content

 Having a fish pedicure is a novelty and relaxing experience.
 Also, it might be one of the craziest things to do in Puerto Vallarta.
 While the idea of fish eating the dead skin off your feet might gross some people out, I wanted to give it a try.

-I found a vendor right near the Malecon next to a Senor Frogs.
-The cost was under USD 20, and the pedicure treatment lasted about 20 minutes.
+The pedicure was inexpensive and the treatment lasted 20 minutes.
 Here is Brian enjoying his first fish pedicure.
 From his smile, you’d never know he fears fish.

 Brian having a fish pedicure